 I could see how this could be used to personalize almost anything, especially around the holidays.
 Gift-giving means so much more when it’s personalized.
 I see engraved coasters, earings, cutting boards, tags, and so much more laser engraver crafts in my future.

 Plus, I’m going to label all of my children’s items so they are easy to identify in the lost and found lol.

 I purchased this machine and the crafting accessories on Amazon.
 The affiliate links below add no extra cost to you and I may make a small percentage from sales.

 What are the Pro’s and Con’s?

-This is an entry-level machine.
+The engraver in this post is an entry-level laser engraver machine.
 So the surface workspace is approximately 3×3 inches.
-If you want a bigger workspace you will need to go up in price.
-This is great for small projects like featured above.
+If you want a bigger workspace, you will need to go up in price.
+It is excellent for small projects like featured above.

 Don’t think of it as working as fast as your ink printer.
-It takes time to engrave so doing lots of projects at once will require time.
-The built-in fan also needs time to cool between projects so you don’t overheat the machine.
-And while it’s working it’s important to not look directly at the laser as it will harm your eyes.
+It takes time to engrave, so doing lots of projects at once will require time.
+The built-in fan also needs time to cool between projects, so you don’t overheat the machine.
+And while it’s working, it’s essential to not look directly at the laser as it will harm your eyes.
 There is a green plastic barrier on one side so you can visually check your printing.
-As it is working there will be a burning smell since it’s essentially burning an image onto your item.
+As it is working, there will be a burning smell since it’s mostly burning an image onto your item.

 For an entry-level crafter who does the occasional projects, this is a great starter machine for all types of projects and decor.
-If you sell at craft fairs it’s a great way to test the market and expand your inventory with something custom.
-If these items really take off and large quantities need to be produced fast, then a larger and faster machine may be required.
+If you sell at craft fairs, it’s a great way to test the market and expand your inventory with something custom.
+If these items take off and large quantities are crafted fast, then a more extensive and faster machine may be required.

-Overall I’m really enjoying making my own custom tags and projects.
+Overall I’m enjoying making my custom tags and projects.
 It’s great for personalizing my items and having a unique look.
 I can’t wait to make even more!